NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 #### Link State Routing

-Surprise, Djikstra's algorithm is here again.
+Surprise, Dijkstra's algorithm is here again.

 In link state, all link costs are known and the network topology is also fully known.